 In Murder on the Orient Express, everyone travelling on the train is viewed as a potential murderer.
 This can be seen as a supreme instance of the least likely person as the murderer.
 This novel is also an expression of the many ways by which a reader can be misled about a fictional crime.
 He is misled about the motive and the time of the murder.
 The train journey was a recurrent motif in Christie's fiction.
-Many of her stories are centered around a railway track.
+Many of her stories are centered on a railway track.
 The Mystery of the Blue Train 4.50 from Paddington are some of the books of Agatha Christie which are good examples of this theory.
 Agatha had travelled by the Orient Express just before Christmas in 1931.
-It provided the setting and some of her characters, some of the people she encountered have fictional parallels in the novel.
+It provided the setting and some of her characters; some of the people she encountered have fictional parallels in the novel.
 The background of the story, a railway carriage, was useful to construct a private world for the travellers.
 It presented "an ordered, logical way of proceeding, interrupted by occasional glimpses of the irrationality of human beings and randomness of events" (Morgan 70).
-This fulfilled Agatha Christies usual closed world thus excluding the possibility of an outsider being involved which makes it more peculiar and excluding the possibility of an outsider being involved which makes it more peculiar and excluding the possibility of this book, Christie cleverly weaves a mysterious and enthralling background for the reader.
-A foreboding element of drama is aptly revealed by the delivery of M.Bouc to Poirot,
+This fulfilled Agatha Christies usual closed world thus excluding the possibility of an outsider being involved which makes it more peculiar and excluding the possibility of an outsider being involved which makes it more peculiar and excluding the being involved which makes it more peculiar and excluding element of drama is aptly revealed by the delivery of M.Bouc to Poirot,

 "All around us are people, of all classes, of all nationalities, of all ages.
 For three days, those people, those strangers to one another are brought together.
-They sleep and eat under one roof, they cannot get away from each other.
+They sleep and eat under one roof; they cannot get away from each other.
 At the end of three days they part, they go their several ways, never, perhaps, to see each other again" (MOE 21).